-Golf breaks in Scotland, is it not the most authentic golfing experience?
+Golf breaks in Scotland are the most authentic golfing experience.

 When did the golf game begin and why is it called “links courses”?

 Golf started 600 years ago just along the sea with lots of dunes, it was sea links with the land, called “links lands”.
 It is usually a harsh landscape without cultivated agriculture, perhaps with grazing sheep and goats and lots of wind, and thus a considerable challenge.
 “On a windy day, as they say”.
 Today, the term is used a bit interchangeably also for inland links courses, etc. So here, 600 years ago, gentlemen and peasants alike walked the sandy shores and hit a small leather ball with handmade wooden clubs.
 They had to make something to relax and this was their choice.

 No golf breaks in Scotland without St. Andrews, Home of golf

 St. Andrews on the east coast of Scotland is the renowned golf club, we know from The Open and countless big tournaments.
 Here you have been playing golf ever since the 15th century.
 St. Andrews is much more than the famous Old course, besides being a university town.
 Old Course is typically the course that we know from the TV transmissions, It is 7 courses in total, and a couple of golf courses mare ore just around the corner.
 Then you want to make the most of your time and get some golf under the West, is not the worst place to go, more precisely to Edinburgh on the east coast of Five.

 Here you get the real thing when we speak the path of the link.
 The wind plays with the sand at West Sands Beach.
 The castle course is situated on top of a cliff overlooking the small but beautiful town.